Lifting a prohibition entry Ukraine

 - You may have been registered in the Schengen Information System (SIS).

-Requirements for lifting of a prohibition against entry
+Requirements for lifting an entry ban

 - There must be new circumstances in your case.